ambonxnobody/Laravel-HospitalAppointment/README.md

 ## Laravel - Hospital Appointment Open Source - Installation

-The requirements to Laravel HospitalAppointment application is:
+The requirements to Laravel-HospitalAppointment application is:

 - **PHP - Supported Versions**: >= 8.0
 - **Webserver**: Nginx or Apache